 As things currently stand, both are not playing ball with ‘AJ’ (📸 Mark Robinson)

-Once Joshua turned away a $50m straight offer, which included a cut of the Pay-Per-View, there was only one other option that interested Wilder.
+Once Joshua turned away a $50m straight offer, which included a cut of the Pay-Per-View, only one other option interested Wilder.

 Fury accepted a much lower deal than Joshua.
-Although both stand to make a lot more in a second installment this spring.
+However, both stand to make a lot more in a second installment this spring.

 Talk of a trilogy or even a quartet of contests is already out there.
-And is mainly down to the fact the initial clash was scored a draw.
+And it is mainly down to the fact judges scored the initial clash a draw.

 A win for Wilder or Fury opens the door for a third encounter.
-Whilst revenge for either would mean a fourth would be needed to settle the score.
+Whilst revenge for either would mean they would need a fourth to settle the score.